 If I left something on the bus, can I get it back?

-We’ll do all we can to help and recommend you fill out the Customer Services Contact Form to file a lost property enquiry with us.
+We’ll do all we can to help and recommend you fill out the Lost Property Contact Form to file a lost property enquiry with us.
 Alternatively, pop into the Lost Property Office at our Annandale Street Garage and report it to a member of our team.
 If you’ve lost something on East Coast Buses, you can find out how to enquire about it here.
 We’ll need an accurate description of the missing item, what bus you were on and when you were travelling.
 With these details, we’ll have a better chance of finding it for you.
 You can also get in touch on our social media pages too.

 What happens if there are road works and travel disruption on my route?